 - Scalability: Every business wants to grow and you need your data infrastructure to be capable of doing so, whilst being cost-effective.
 It’s worth looking for a storage solution that includes the ability to scale up as your business grows.

 - Segregating domains: Well-segregated business domains have multiple silos for your data, helping to separate content into separate portals to set different access control for each type of content.

 Learn more about how you can make the most of your data

-If you’re interested in learning about our work, look at our collaboration with Google DeepMind for Moorfields Eye hospital to create an AI system that helps clinicians fast-track patients with serious eye diseases.
-Read our case study.
+If you’re interested in learning about our data engineering services or the work we’ve carried out, we recommend starting with our collaboration with Google DeepMind for Moorfields Eye hospital to create an AI system that helps clinicians fast-track patients with serious eye diseases.
+Read the case study

-Listen to the full podcast for more information on how data engineering can help your business.
+You can also listen to the original podcast episode with Jonathon and Rob for more information on how data engineering can help your business.